Boxer Dog Saves French Bulldog Brother Having Seizure While Owners Are Away, Captured on Home Camera

 Alone in the house, Reggie stayed calm and did exactly what his brother needed to survive.

 In the clip, Reggie can be seen hovering anxiously beside his brother, pawing at him and gently turning him over—just as a trained responder would.
-He stays beside Yogi through the entire episode, never leaving his side.
+He stays beside Yogi throughout the entire episode, never leaving his side.

 After saving his brother’s life, Reggie’s getting the hero’s reward he deserves.